-The moon rover was tested at the simulated lunar environment of the LunaLab in the University of Luxembourg last week (21/09) and exhibited today (27/09) on DemoDay.
+The moon rover was assembled and tested at the simulated lunar environment of the LunaLab in the University of Luxembourg last week (21/09) and exhibited today (27/09) on DemoDay.

 The solution included remodeling two suspension parts — a wheel mount and control arm — for layering reinforcing fibers and ensuring strength and durability.